Penalty Avoidance: Mitigating the Mandatory Fine Risk in Korean Income Tax Audits

 Q: What is the exact deadline for filing global income tax with the NTS?

-A: The deadline is generally the May filing period, as stipulated by the NTS regulations for global income reporting.
+A: The deadline is May 31st annually, as mandated by the NTS regulations for comprehensive global income reporting.

 Q: How long must I keep my financial records for audit purposes?

-A: Financial records must be retained for a minimum of seven years following the end of the relevant tax year.
+A: Financial records and transaction receipts must be retained for a minimum of seven years following the end of the relevant tax year.

 Compliance with these procedures is mandatory for minimizing financial exposure.